Using the Oil Cleansing Method (OCM) is a scary concept, purposely putting oil on your face every day. However, I’m here to tell you that it works!

 “The concept behind the Oil Cleansing Method (OCM) is that like dissolves like which means that the new oil will dissolve and replace the old oil that is deep inside your pores.
 As this old oil loosens, particularly in heavily congested areas of your skin, you will often see break-outs as a response.
 It can take up to a month for your skin to adjust to your new skin care routine but once the old oil has been thoroughly cleaned from your pores this response should subside,” McGuigan said.

 I experienced this myself, as blackheads seemingly rose to the surface on their own and popped out.
 Which is something that never happened when I was using a mineral cleanser that ended up drying out my skin.

-Water temperature – should be shower hot but really doesn’t need to be beyond that and can cause irritation at higher temps.
+- Water temperature – should be shower hot but really doesn’t need to be beyond that and can cause irritation at higher temps.

-Over-enthusiastic exfoliation – may lead to irritation that can appear to be acne but actually isn’t.
+- Over-enthusiastic exfoliation – may lead to irritation that can appear to be acne but actually isn’t.
 Use of the washcloth when removing oil should be firm but gentle (not scrubby).
 You want to draw the dirty oil off, not rub it all back in.

-Leaving old oil behind on the face to be re-absorbed – a good number of people who are switching to this method will not remove the oil thoroughly enough, leaving a film of old oil on their face that gets rubbed back in.
+- Leaving old oil behind on the face to be re-absorbed – a good number of people who are switching to this method will not remove the oil thoroughly enough, leaving a film of old oil on their face that gets rubbed back in.
 This situation will eventually resolve itself, because you keep replacing a portion of the old oil, but this will slow the process down.
 It is far preferable to gently draw off as much of the dirty oil as you can at each cleaning.